Information Statement on How Our Remuneration Policy is Consistent with the Integration of Sustainability Risks

 Variable Remuneration

 Variable remuneration is an important tool to incentivise staff.
-It also gives the AIFM flexibility such that, in years where the AIFM performs poorly, variable remuneration may be reduced or eliminated and the capital of the AIFM can be preserved.
+It also gives Volt flexibility such that, in years where Volt performs poorly, variable remuneration may be reduced or eliminated and the capital of Volt can be preserved.
 In some circumstances, however, variable remuneration, if inappropriately structured, can lead to excessive risk taking as staff may be incentivised to keep taking risk to maintain or increase their variable remuneration.

-In deciding the mix between fixed and variable remuneration of Identified Staff, the AIFM is mindful of the need to ensure that the basic pay of staff is adequate to remunerate the professional services rendered taking into account, inter alia, the level of education, the degree of seniority, the level and expertise and skills required.
-The AIFM is an asset management business, and its revenues are based on the amount of assets it manages and its revenues may therefore be more volatile than other types of businesses.
-Variable remuneration allows the AIFM to reduce the risk that its capital base is eroded due to the need to pay fixed remuneration cost should assets under management decline.
+In deciding the mix between fixed and variable remuneration of Identified Staff, we are mindful of the need to ensure that the basic pay of staff is adequate to remunerate the professional services rendered taking into account, inter alia, the level of education, the degree of seniority, the level and expertise and skills required.
+Volt is an asset management business, and its revenues are based on the amount of assets it manages and its revenues may therefore be more volatile than other types of businesses.
+Variable remuneration allows Volt to reduce the risk that its capital base is eroded due to the need to pay fixed remuneration cost should assets under management decline.

 Remuneration Process